-One of our favorite in-house motto's to inspire our mission is, “Quality Stands When its Made with Your Hands.” and that matches perfectly with what Merchant and Mills aims to do with their collection.
+One of our favorite in-house motto's at BGS to inspire our mission is, “Quality Stands When its Made with Your Hands.”
+It matches perfectly with what Merchant and Mills is trying to do with their collection.

-All of the Merchant and Mills items we carry are extremely useful for sewing and clothing repair, so it's worth checking out.
-But what we think would work best as a gift from their line is their Pattern Workbook.
+All of the Merchant and Mills items we carry are extremely useful for sewing and fabric restoration, so check them out.
+The product that we think would work best as a gift for a host, though, is their Pattern Workbook.

 The Pattern Workbook, Merchant and Mills, $38

 Producing wares in our home state of Massachusetts since 1850, R. Murphy Knives has earned the distinction of being one of the finest quality knife and kitchen tool makers around.
-Made from the highest grade stainless steel, with triple brass-riveted handles sheathed by durable African Rosewood, all of R. Murphy's cutlery is “made sharp and stays sharp" - a perfect party host gift.
+Made from the highest grade stainless steel, with triple brass-riveted handles sheathed by durable African Rosewood, all of R. Murphy's cutlery is “made sharp and stays sharp" - without a doubt, ideal gifting territory.

 Crafted masterfully, just as their chef's tools are, the R. Murphy Pie Server is built to last a lifetime and has an affordable price point, possibly making it the gift that goes the longest way on this list.
-Plus, we all know how much pie gets served this time of year.
 You'll be the guest your host always wants to invite back, especially when they have pie to share.

 Pie Server, R. Murphy Knives, $36

-In our experience, people can be hesitant to buy wearables as a gift, more so when it's for a person they aren't particularly close with (i.e. a party host).
+In our experience, people can be hesitant to buy wearables as a gift.
+Especially so when it's for a person they aren't particularly close with (i.e. a party host).
 But we try to urge people to think outside the conventional gift-giving box and take risks.
-Hosts and hostesses will appreciate anything you present to them, but a unique gift will make a lasting memory.
+A unique gift will make a lasting memory.

-The Ragg Wool Fingerless Gloves are made responsibly, and entirely, in the U.S., so it supports a smaller carbon footprint.
-Their design is simple, but the craftsmanship is rivaled by only a few others we've come across before.
+The Ragg Wool Fingerless Gloves are made responsibly, and entirely in the U.S., so it supports a smaller carbon footprint.
+Their design is simple and the craftsmanship is rivaled by only a few others we've come across before.

-Ragg wool is a durable,quality fabric, which is why it is often used in workwear, that will expel moisture and keep the hands dry.
-Upstate Stock sizes their gloves in two varieties, small and large, taking away most of the struggle you might have in figuring out size.
+Ragg wool is a durable and quality fabric which is why it is often used in workwear.
+It will expel moisture and keep hands and heads dry.
+Upstate Stock sizes their gloves in only two varieties, small and large, taking away the struggle of deciding which one would fit your giftee.
 Smaller hands get the small, and larger hands get the large.
-Keep in mind that the gloves will stretch out a bit and form to the hand.
+Keep in mind that the gloves will stretch out a bit and form to the hand after some time.

 Ragg Wool Fingerless Gloves, Upstate Stock Co., $29/$39

 Our suggestions here are only that; suggestions.
-They're items we'd see ourselves gifting to a host when invited to a party or gathering.
+They're items we'd see ourselves gifting to a host at a party or gathering.
 We looked at our stock and tried to choose a variety of products that ranged in size, as well as price, but that consistently shared two important qualities.

 One (as always) they had to be quality wares that were made with the principles we find important in the world of manufacturing.
 Two, they had to be functional.
-We know it's the thought that counts, but it always seems wasteful to give a gift to someone if it can't be functional in some way.
+We know it's the thought that counts, it just always seems wasteful to give a gift to someone if it can't be functional to them in some way.

-Try to be a great guest this year and don't forget about the hosts – it might be your turn to play that role at some point too!
+Try to be a great guest this year and don't forget about the people who planned and organized your night of fun – you never know, it might be your turn to play that role at some point too.

 - The Boston General Store Team